Man looking through microscope

 Head of Division

-The Division of Digestive Diseases, headed by Professor Maud Lemoine, is distributed across three campuses of Imperial College as well as the associated NHS Trusts (Imperial College Healthcare, Chelsea & Westminster and Northwick Park/St Marks) the Division of Digestive Diseases is dedicated to research on common liver diseases such as viral hepatitis, alcohol and non-alcoholic liver disease, gastrointestinal disorders and problems arising from over and under nutrition.
+The Division of Digestive Diseases, headed by Professor Mark Thursz, is distributed across three campuses of Imperial as well as the associated NHS Trusts (Imperial College Healthcare, Chelsea & Westminster and Northwick Park/St Marks).
+The Division of Digestive Diseases is dedicated to research on common liver diseases such as viral hepatitis, alcohol and non-alcoholic liver disease, gastrointestinal disorders and problems arising from over and under nutrition.
 Research competency spans basic science to public health with strong expertise in clinical trials.

 Digestive Diseases